 Our students come from Swindon and the surrounding districts.
 They are bused to and from the centre each day in our own mini-bus, that runs a collection and drop-off service.

-In addition to the full-time staff of 3, the project employs a specialist 3 mornings a week to teach numeracy and literacy skills and a cook.
-We also use the services of several volunteers to work with the students in various forms of general education, including cookery, art, and craft.
+In addition to the full-time staff of 3, the project employs a specialist three mornings a week to teach numeracy and literacy skills and a cook.
+We also use the services of several volunteers to work with the students in various forms of general education, including cookery, art, and crafts

 Horticulture is a good learning medium, because you need everyday skills like literacy, numeracy, colour recognition and the concept of time.